-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation MariaDB on CentOS 7.
+I will show you the step-by-step installation of MariaDB on CentOS 7.

 Install MariaDB on CentOS 7

 Step 1.
-First, you need to enable repository on your system.
+First, you need to enable the repository on your system.

 Navigate to /etc/yum.repos.d/ on your CentOS box and create a new file called MariaDB repo: